ayzR-In/AV-ETL-API/alpha_vantage_intraday/STREAM_N_POLLING/README.md

 ## 🔄 Integration with ETL Pipeline

-The DATA_STREAMING package seamlessly integrates with the main ETL pipeline:
+The STREAM_N_POLLING package seamlessly integrates with the main ETL pipeline:

 ```python
 # The streaming services use the ETLService internally